umeshkmrgithub/3_DS_ML_PROJ_COPPER/README.md

 #### Requirements
 To run this project, the following libraries are needed:

-* NumPy: A library for numerical computations in Python.
+- [NumPy]: A library for numerical computations in Python.
-* Pandas: A library for data manipulation and analysis.
+- [Pandas]: A library for data manipulation and analysis.
-* Scikit-learn: A machine learning library that provides various regression and classification algorithms.
+- [Scikit-learn]: A machine learning library that provides various regression and classification algorithms.
-* Matplotlib: A plotting library for creating visualizations.
+- [Matplotlib]: A plotting library for creating visualizations.
-* Seaborn: A data visualization library built on top of Matplotlib.
+- [Seaborn]: A data visualization library built on top of Matplotlib.
+- [Streamlit]: Specilialized web application for data science usecases.

 Make sure these libraries are installed in your Python environment before running the project.

 Methodology